-In June 2013, the Company commenced a review of its various concession licenses associated with its Peruvian properties to determine which, if any, were not going to be renewed in the current year.
-The Company is determining the impact of not renewing these licenses and the amount of an impairment, if any, of its unproven mineral right interests.
+In June 2014, the Company commenced a review of its various concession licenses associated with its Peruvian properties to determine which, if any, were not going to be renewed in the current year.
+The Company is determining the impact of not renewing these licenses and the amount of writedown, if any, of its unproven mineral right interests.
+As of the date of the financial statements, all titles not renewed have been considered in the March 31, 2014 write-down.